 ANNOUNCEMENT: Temporary bus and rail service adjustments will take effect Sunday, February 20, 2022, to provide riders with more reliable and predictable service.
 CLICK HERE for more information.

 The Los Angeles County Metropolitan Transportation Authority (MTA or Metro) provides several Local and Rapid bus lines through Beverly Hills.
 Additional bus service is provided by the Antelope Valley Transit Authority (AVTA) and the Los Angeles Department of Transportation (LADOT).
 For the most up-to-date information and schedules, visit the following websites: MTA (www.metro.net), AVTA (www.avta.com), LADOT (www.ladottransit.com).

 Metro began implementing the NextGen Bus Plan in December 2020 to increase bus frequencies and modify routes.
-Click here for more information.
-To view the specifics of the NextGen Bus Plan, visit www.metro.net/nextgen.
+For more information, visit www.metro.net/nextgen.

 Below are webpages and videos developed by Metro on how to take transit:

 The City of Beverly Hills provides free Dial-A-Ride shuttle service and subsidized transportation programs to senior and disabled residents.
 Visit www.beverlyhills.org/seniortransit for more information.

 Rail transit is coming soon to Beverly Hills.
 Metro is currently building the Purple Line Extension subway project, which will have two stations in Beverly Hills at Wilshire/La Cienega (anticipated completion in 2023) and Wilshire/Rodeo (anticipated completion in 2025).
 Learn more about the project and sign up for construction updates here.